Who Pood on the Hollywood Sign? A Preservationist Message Goes Down the Toilet [UPDATED]

 The nine letters marking the world’s most famous neighborhood–and possibly one of the planet’s most effective billboards–had been planned to be altered to read SAVE THE PEAK.
 But a late start, light breeze and difficulties working with a delicate historic monument proved slow going for the team, who had to work entirely by hand securing 45-foot mesh fabric banners along the backs of the letters.
 By 5:00 only the S and the A had been covered.
 Tonight, it would be a Sallywood Night.

 Although he can’t be blamed for the disconnect between launching a campaign to protect the view of the Hollywood sign and transforming it into an eyesore for a few days, the creative execution for the piece fell on Ramy Baramily from Signquest.
 His company got the call a few weeks ago to start designing the banners, and only received official permission to install them yesterday.
-Standing on a hill below the sign as the first banner began to be hoisted up over the H, I asked him if they considered using the Hollywood sign typeface (they did) and why they chose red (it’s what the city wanted).
+I asked him if they considered using the Hollywood sign typeface (they did) and why they chose red (it’s what the city wanted).
 I then asked him how they planned to solve a looming logistical problem: SAVE THE PEAK has two more characters than HOLLYWOOD.
 “You’re the first person to ask me that,” he said, amazed.
 The “THE” will be squeezed onto the space of the Y, he told me.
 I think we’re about to witness a typographic disaster of landmark proportions.

 Not to mention a sustainability one: thousands of yards of mesh fabric, used for five days, and at a cost of “in the high five figures” (although the Trust for Public Land says it was all donated).
 Baramily didn’t have plans to recycle the fabric, but instead, said it would all go back to the city.
 One can only hope the mesh fabric can be sewn into tote bags and sold for more SAVE THE PEAK cash.

-Note: UPDATE: Like a 36-hour game of Wheel of Fortune gone awry, the Hollywood sign reluctantly revealed its new message on a sunny Presidents’ Day weekend, while coining other important phrases like SAVE THE POOD and SAVE THE PEOK along the way.
-We can only guess what new fun sayings will be revealed as the letters come down (we’re pulling for HOLLYWEAK).
-That’s scheduled to begin tomorrow.
-You can watch the progress on the Web cam at HollywoodSign.org